julianqvvv/holbertonschool-zero_day/README.md

-B# holbertonschool-zero_day
-# holbertonschool-zero_day

-This is the first repository of the first task of my first Holberton School project.
+This repository contains the assignments of the first projects at Holberton School.